pomdtr/sunbeam/www/frontend/docs/developer-guide/guidelines.md

 ### POSIX Shell

 Sunbam provides multiple helpers to make it easier to share sunbeam extensions, without requiring the user to install additional dependencies (other than sunbeam itself).
 - `sunbeam query`: generate and transform json using the jq syntax.
-- `sunbeam fetch`: fetch a remote script using a subset of curl options.
 - `sunbeam open`: open an url or a file using the default application.
 - `sunbeam copy/paste`: copy/paste text from/to the clipboard